1blackghost/NAB-Location-Tracker/README.md

 ### Track Locations
 This site tracks location and redirects to google.com
 # How to install
-https://github.com/1blackghost/NAB-Location-Tracker.git Clones the directory and files.
+`git clone https://github.com/1blackghost/NAB-Location-Tracker.git ` Clones the directory and files.
 <br/>

 `cd NAB-Location-Tracker`